GoogleCloudPlatform/ai-on-gke/best-practices/gke-batch-refarch/README.md

    <img src="./images/07_compact_placement.svg" width="800">

    c.
-Return to the terminal tab watching the cluster nodes, after a short while you should see nodes being created in auto-provisioned Spot node pools to accommodate the compactly placed Jobs that could not find A100 GPUs in the node pools present on the cluster.
+Return to the terminal tab watching the cluster nodes, after a short while you should see nodes being created in auto-provisioned Spot node pools to accommodate the compactly placed Jobs that could not find any A100 GPUs in the node pools present on the cluster.

    Expected output: